Originally from Birmingham, England, Ava has been living in Shenzhen on South China's tropical South East coast since 2013.

 Then I swiftly apologised for causing my friend to lose face as people stared.
 Losing face is a big no-no in China.

 But come on, I mean, 'Florilegium,' really?
 I'm pretty sure this is one of those cases where the translator machine popped out any old nonsense, happens all the time.

 I hope they don't change it, although I think they will at some point.
 Certainly put a smile on my face, even if I did 'smile' a bit too loudly.

-Yes, it does exactly as it says on the lid and stays open for 24 hours a day, every day.
+Yes, it does exactly as it says on the lid and stays open 24 hours a day, every day.

-The counter which runs along the huge stretch of floor to ceiling windows is laptop central, while the cafe serves hot drinks and cold juices along with green tea flavored cheesecake and other delights.
+The counter which runs along the huge stretch of floor-to-ceiling windows is laptop central, while the cafe serves hot drinks and cold juices along with green tea flavored cheesecake and other delights.